simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 In the aftermath of a security incident, documentation is key.
 ChatGPT can automate the creation of post-incident review documents, providing a structured overview of the incident timeline, impact, and recommended improvements.
 This ensures a systematic and thorough post-incident analysis.

 ### **Automated Security Documentation Prompts:**
+> Create a post-incident review document outlining the details of this recent security incident, including the timeline, impact, and lessons learned.

 > Generate a post-incident review document based on a provided scenario, outlining the incident timeline and impact.

 > Suggest improvements or additional information to enhance the quality of post-incident documentation.